Financial Aid & Scholarships

 3. The FAFSA priority application deadline for OSU is February 28th.
 This date is used to determine eligibility for some need-based aid programs as well as state and institutional funds.
 Applications received after the priority deadline will still be eligible for federal aid such as the Pell Grant and Direct Loans.
 Graduate students are not eligible for federal Title IV grants or subsidized loans.

 4. Take steps to ensure you are eligible to receive financial aid.
-In order to receive federal funding you must:
+OSU may be required to collect information or documentation from you to verify or correct information on the FAFSA.
+Complete these requests within a timely manner to ensure your eligibility.
+In general, to receive federal funding you must:

 • Have a high school diploma or a General Education Development (GED) certificate, or complete a high school education in a home school setting that is treated as such under state law.